-Like most women, I'm sure you thought the best way to buy foundation is to go to the store and have a swatch party?
+Like most women, I'm sure you thought the best way to buy a foundation is to go to the store and have a swatch party?
 If you've been to Sephora or any make-up store, you know that it can get confusing and extremely overwhelming.
 More often than not, I tend to come out with everything except for what I actually entered the store for.
 A lot of times, if the employee isn't well trained you'll end up with a shade lighter OR a shade darker.
 I cannot begin to express my angst about all the wrong shades of foundations I've bought over the years.

-There are a few basics you need to keep in mind while picking the right shade of foundation.
+So, how to buy foundation online?
+Here are a few basics you need to keep in mind while picking the right shade of foundation.

 Look at veins on your wrist to determine your undertone; if they look green, then you have warm undertones, and if they look blue, then you have cool undertones.
 People with warm undertones have more yellow and olive in their skin versus people with cool undertones have more pinks and blues in their skin.

 Foundations that are yellow work best for warm undertones.
 Foundations that are pink work best for people with cool undertones.
 What this basically means is that your foundation will lean towards a certain undertone - pink or yellow.
 Once you know which bracket you fall into, shopping online will be a breeze.

 I recommend going to your nearest Sephora or M.A.C store to get the closest shade matching your skin tone.
 Make a note on your phone or email yourself with the brand, the line and the shade name/number.
 This will serve as your shade guide for all future online purchases.